syncfusion-content/winui-docs/winui/ComboBox/Styling.md

 ### Style ComboBoxItem based on condition

-The ComboBox control allows to customize the style of `ComboBoxItem` conditionally based on its content by using the `ItemContainerStyleSelector` property.
+The ComboBox control allows you to customize the style of `ComboBoxItem` conditionally based on its content by using the `ItemContainerStyleSelector` property.
 The default value of `ItemContainerStyleSelector` is `null`.

 {% tabs %}
 {% highlight c# %}